oguimbal/jcool-docs/demander/push.md

       # Data describing the litigation.
 See "Query variables" tab below
       facts: $facts
       # Who is the demander of this dispute ?
+      # If you specify either "person" or company", then this means that your company has been mandated for their representation.
+      # ... if your company is the demander, then leave this blank.
       demanders: [{ person: { firstName: "Perh", lastName: "Sohn" } }]
       # Who is the opponent in this dispute ?
       opponent: {